-Why does your child play sport?
+Why does your child play sports?
 What are their long-term goals for sport?
 Have you ever asked these questions?
-If not, you should, because good sport parents communicate with their children and help support their children’s goals for sport.
+If not, you should, because good sports parents communicate with their children and help support their children’s goals for sport.

 Some children may want to excel and reach high levels of sport.
 Others may simply wish to experience the joy of participating without aspirations of reaching a high level.

 You should support the goals your children have picked rather than trying to impose your own goals.
-And remember, your children’s goals may change as they progress through sport.
-It is important to ‘check-in’ with them as they age to ensure you are providing the necessary support.
+And remember, your children’s goals may change as they progress through their sports.
+It’s important to check-in with them as they age to ensure you’re providing the necessary support.

 5. Behave how children want you to behave before, during, and after competitions.